Catholic Readings and Reflections: Are Members of the Clergy Appointed by God?

 One day, my wife excitedly said to me: “Ah-dong, these days I’ve been watching The Church of’s videos and movies and I’ve learned that the Lord Jesus, for whom we’ve waited so long, has finally returned as Almighty God, the Christ of the last days.
 Almighty God has issued the truth and performed the work of judgment starting from the house of God, showing us the way of cleansing and entry into the kingdom of heaven.
 Almighty God’s word has authority and power—I feel it is God’s voice, it is God calling out and speaking to us!
 Why don’t you try reading Almighty God’s word?”
 Upon hearing this news, I was a little surprised.
 I thought to myself, “This is unbelievable—has God really returned?
 What has God been saying?
 Could the words that God has issued resolve my confusion?”
 I wanted to get to the bottom of this matter, but I also remembered how the priests had condemned Eastern Lightning and was immediately resistant and thought against investigating.
 Thus, I made a silent prayer, saying, “Dear God, my wife says You have returned, but I’m not sure if You have come again as Almighty God and I dare not lightly accept Almighty God.
 Dear Lord, I pray that you may enlighten me and guide me onto the right path, so that I do not lose my way.”

 During that period, I was indecisive, “Should I investigate or not?
 If Almighty God really is the return of the Lord and I don’t accept, won’t I have missed out on God’s saving grace and be regretful for the rest of my life?”
 I thought long and hard and eventually decided to make my investigation online.
 In this way, I wouldn’t come in direct contact with people from The Church of Almighty God and thus wouldn’t risk any danger or damage.
 Having made up my mind, I opened up my browser and found their website “of the Descent of the Kingdom.”
-In the book, , I saw the following two passages: “Since Almighty God—the King of the kingdom—has been witnessed, the scope of God’s management has unfolded entirely throughout the whole universe.
-Not only has God’s appearance been witnessed in China, but the name of Almighty God has been witnessed in all nations and all lands” “Some people fear, some are diffident, some awaken, some take heed to listen carefully, some feel the utmost remorse and they repent and start anew, some weep bitterly in pain, some relinquish everything and search desperately, some people examine themselves and do not dare act wildly any longer, some seek urgently to get close to God, some examine their own consciences, asking why their lives cannot progress.
-Some are still in a muddle, some unshackle their feet and advance courageously, grasping the key and losing no time to take their lives into account; some still hesitate and are unclear about visions, and the burden they bear and carry in their hearts is heavy indeed” (“Chapter 8” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
+In the book, , I saw the following two passages: “Since the time when Almighty God—the King of the kingdom—has been witnessed, the scope of God’s management has unfolded in its entirety throughout the whole universe.
+Not only has God’s appearance been witnessed in China, but the name of Almighty God has been witnessed in all nations and all places” “Some people fear, some harbor guilty consciences, some are alert, some take care to listen attentively, some repent and start anew, feeling the utmost remorse, some weep bitterly in pain, some relinquish everything and search desperately, some people examine themselves and do not dare act wildly any longer, some seek urgently to get close to God, some examine their own consciences, asking why their lives cannot progress.
+Some remain in a muddle, some unshackle their feet and advance courageously, grasping the key and losing no time in attending to their lives.
+Some still hesitate and are unclear about visions—the burden they bear and carry in their hearts is heavy indeed” (“Chapter 8” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 These words perfectly characterized all our attitudes toward God’s appearance and work in the last days as well as my own concerns and considerations.
 I thought of how when my wife told me that God had returned as Almighty God the Christ of the last days and invited me to investigate The Church of Almighty God with her, I had hesitated and didn’t dare investigate because I believed the priests’ condemnation of Eastern Lightning.
 My wife, by contrast, hadn’t been restrained by the priests and had actively sought Almighty God’s words and work.
 Were my wife and I not perfect examples of the two kinds of people described in the phrases, “Some people fear” and “some relinquish everything and search desperately”?
 This passage touched my heart—only God examines our hearts and minds and can cut to the essence of our thoughts and feelings.
 In that moment, I felt that these words were God’s words, that they possessed power and authority and no human would have been capable of uttering them.
 As such, I decided to begin formally investigating Almighty God’s work in the last days and fellowship and discuss with the brothers and sisters of The Church of Almighty God.